 Stake: The “interest” that a stakeholder has in an issue, the “worth” or significance that the issue has for the stakeholder.

-Stakeholder: Anybody who has or should have a particular interest in the outcome of a decision and who either affects or is affected by this decision.
+Stakeholder: Anybody who has or should have a direct interest in the outcome of a decision and who either affects or is affected by this decision.
 The last half of this definition goes back to the one provided by Richard Freeman in his now classic book Strategic management.
 A stakeholder approach: “any group or individual who can affect or is affected by the achievement of the organization’s objectives” (Freeman 1984, p.
 46).
-However, the first half of the definition suggested here should be added to that.
-The reason is: There are many decisions that are made by actors who do not have any particular interest in their outcome.
-For example, a group of experts that drafts a particular piece of legislation will certainly have a substantial effect on its formulation, but these experts may not have a “stake” in all this.
-Groups or types of stakeholders can be identified by the interests, values, or goals that motivate them.
+However, the first half of the definition suggested above should be added to that.
+The reason is: Decisions are often made by actors who only have an indirect interest in their outcome, for example politicians who want to be re-elected or experts who fear legal repercussions.
+In both cases, the indirect interest is mediated by someone else’s interest.
+If people get harmed by a decision, they might sue the expert or vote for another politician.
+However, this means that it is sufficient to take only those that are directly affected as stakeholders into account; only those who have a direct “stake” in all this.
+Stakeholders can be identified by the interests, values, or goals that motivate them.

 Stakeholder analysis: The process through which stakeholders are identified, together with a list of proposals that each stakeholder would suggest to defend his/her “stake”, the reasons for these proposals, and the interests, values, and goals that motivate these proposals.